zalayo/Hierarchical-Linkage-Regression/README.md

 (3) HLR_test.py: Test a hierarchical linkage regression model
 - Inputs:
-    - 'linkages.txt' - Loaded from "./$HLR/input/"
+    - 'linkages.txt' - loaded from "./$HLR/input/"
-    - 'cx.txt' - a vector of length K, corresponding to cluster number ground truth labels for the K clustering instances in X. Loaded from "./$HLR/input/"
+    - 'cx.txt' - a vector of length K, corresponding to cluster number ground truth labels for the K clustering instances in X Loaded from "./$HLR/input/"
 - Outputs:
     - 'output_test.txt' - test cluster number estimate paired with ground truth labels, sorted in ascending order.
+Saved to "./$HLR/output/"

+(4) HLR_estimate.py: Estimate number of clusters in data set with unknown cluster number
+- Inputs:
+    - 'linkages.txt' - loaded from "./$HLR/input/"
-- Parameters:
+- Outputs:
-    - dependent on regression model used - see [scikit-learn documentation](https://scikit-learn.org/stable/documentation.html) for more information.
-Feedforward neural network and support vector machine implementations are provided in file
+    - 'output.txt' - cluster number estimate.
+Saved to "./$HLR/output/"

 ## References
 [1] Blind method for inferring cluster number in multidimensional data sets by regression on linkage hierarchies generated from random data.
 Submitted to PLOS One, Aug 2019